 - Eliminate the redundant steps and tasks

-- Use technology and tools to automate and schedule as many of the remaining tasks as possible
+- Use technology and tools to schedule as many of the remaining tasks as possible

 - Delegate and outsource non-essential tasks to virtual assistants and free your time for essentials

 Productivity is a matter of re-evaluating your priorities